Alana-Luna/MyFlutterApplication/readme.txt

 	add on pubspec.yaml
 	dependencies:
+	  firebase_auth:
+  	  google_sign_in:
       cloud_firestore:

 	in your IDE go to ios → Runner → Info.plist.
-Here, you have to add a code snippet.
+Here, you have to add a code snippet inside <dict>.
 Just copy & paste it inside the Info.plist file and save it https://pub.dev/packages/google_sign_in#ios-integration

 	Here, you will see that there is a TODO written to replace the value within the string tag with REVERSED_CLIENT_ID.
 You will find the REVERSED_CLIENT_ID in the file GoogleService-Info.plist

-# Final setup google sign in
+# Google sign in setup

+- OAuth

 	Go here https://console.developers.google.com/apis/credentials/consent